C. C. Martindale

 Cyril Charlie Martindale (25 May 1879 – 18 March 1963) was a Roman Catholic priest, scholar, and writer.
 Along with Martin D'Arcy, he was one of England's foremost Catholics of the first half of the 20th century, and was a correspondent of figures including Graham Greene, Evelyn Waugh, and Ronald Knox.

 Background and education

 Cyril Martindale was born on 25 May 1879 in Bayswater, London to Arthur Martindale and Marion McKenzie.
 As a boy at Harrow School, he converted to Roman Catholicism from the Church of England.

 He entered the Society of Jesus on 7 September 1897, beginning his novitiate at Manresa House in Roehampton before transferring to Aix-en-Provence, France due to ill health (a recurring theme throughout his career).
 After his novitiate he began Philosophy studies at St Mary's Hall, Stonyhurst and later moved on to Pope's Hall (later Campion Hall) Oxford where he won multiple academic prizes, among them the Gaisford Prize with a translation of Virgil, Georgics, iv, 450-547 (Greek verse) in 1904 and in the same year the Chancellor's Prize with 'Sertorius in 1904 (Latin verse).
-He gained a First in Literae Humaniores (then called 'Literis Humanioribus') in 1905.
+He gained a First in Literae Humaniores in 1905.